Mars suit: Breathing

 Humans take in oxygen and expel carbon dioxide and water vapor when they breathe, and typically breathe between 12 and 20 times per minute at rest and up to 45 times per minute under high activity.
 At standard sea level conditions on Earth of 101.33 kPa, humans are breathing in 20.9% oxygen, at a partial pressure of 21.2 kPa.
 This is the required oxygen supply corresponding to normal Earth conditions.
 Humans generally require supplemental oxygen at altitudes above 15000 ft, so the absolute minimum safe oxygen requirement is a partial pressure of 11.94 kPa For reference, the Apollo EMU used an operating pressure of 25.5 kPa on the Moon.

 Exhaled breath on Earth normally contains about 4% carbon dioxide and 16% oxygen, along with 78% nitrogen, plus about 0.2 to 0.3 liters of water.
 Carbon dioxide slowly becomes increasingly toxic in high concentrations, and must be scrubbed from the breathing gas.
 A concept to scrub carbon dioxide from breathing air is to use re-usable amine bead carbon dioxide scrubbers.
 While one carbon dioxide scrubber filters the astronaut's air, the other can vent scrubbed carbon dioxide to the Mars atmosphere.
 Once that process is completed, another scrubber can be used, and the one that was used can take a break.
-Another more traditional way to remove carbon dioxide from air is by a lithium hydroxide canister, however these need to be replaced periodically.
+Another more traditional way to remove carbon dioxide from air is by a lithium hydroxide canister, but these need to be replaced periodically.
 Carbon dioxide removal systems are a standard part of habitable spacecraft designs, although their specifics vary.
 One idea to remove carbon dioxide is to use a zeolite molecular sieve, and then later the carbon dioxide can be removed from the material.

 If nitrogen is used to increase pressure as on the ISS, it is inert to humans, but can cause decompression sickness.
 Space suits typically operate at low pressure to make their balloon-like structure easier to move, so astronauts must spend a long time getting the nitrogen out of their system.
 The Apollo missions used a pure oxygen atmosphere in space except on the ground, to reduce risk of fire.
 There is also interest in hard suits that can handle higher internal pressures but are more flexible, so astronauts do not have to get the nitrogen out of their system before going on a spacewalk.